Read this article without ads

 I own several pellet smokers and most of them are a joy to use due to the great flavor and hand’s off capability. they also tend to have a temperature range of about 180-450°F which makes pellet smokers very versatile at smoking as well as baking and some will even get hot enough to sear.

-My two favorite pellet smokers are the Camp Chef Woodwind and the REC TEC Bull RT-700.
 The Woodwind has a lot of great features, works really well, gives the food amazing smoked flavor and they are priced very competitively.
 Another great feature of the Camp Chef Woodwind is the ash cup that sort of hangs on the bottom of the smoker.

 This allows the ashes from the burn pot to be emptied in mere seconds without having to remove all of the grates, drip pan, etc. like you do on most other pellet smokers.
 A clean burn pot is the key to successful cooking on a pellet smoker.